kellnerd/listenbrainz-ts/README.md

 [Deno] library to access the [ListenBrainz API], written in TypeScript.

-You can use it to submit your listening history to your [ListenBrainz] account.
+You can use it to submit your listening history to your [ListenBrainz] account with your own apps.

-As this library only makes use of web standards, it is also compatible with modern browsers (after transpilation to JavaScript).
+For end users, there is also the [elbisaur] CLI, which exposes many features of the library to the command line.
+In addition to showcasing the usage of the API client, it also has advanced features to manage listens.

 ## Features